-Severe and unprecedented storm activity resulted in a \$5 million after tax impact to Tower's underlying profit, seeing it decline slightly to \$7.3 million, from \$8.1 million in the same period last year.
+Severe and unprecedented storm activity resulted in a \$5 million after-tax impact to Tower's underlying profit after tax, seeing it decline slightly to \$7.3 million, from \$8.1 million in the same period last year.

-Despite this, a focus on improving the underlying business enabled Tower to deliver an underlying result where GWP increased to \$161 million, a \$15.2 million improvement compared to HY17.
-Management and sales expenses were maintained at \$52.1 million and total claims costs were contained at \$74.4 million, despite the storm events experienced in the half.
+Despite this, a focus on improving the underlying business enabled Tower to deliver an underlying result where Gross Written Premium increased to \$161 million, a \$15.2 million improvement compared to HY17, management and sales expenses were maintained at \$52.1 million and total claims costs were contained at \$74.4 million, despite the storm events experienced in the half.